anaucoin/Aucoin-ML-LFP-2024/README.md

  --divfs: Specifies the largest frequency to consider.
 Frequency = linspace(fs/adivfs, nwin).
 Fs is the frames per second, usually 1000. \
  --epochs: Specifies the number of training epochs.\
  --bs: Specifies the training batch-size.\
+ --pearson: Specifies the use of pearson correlation matrix for GED computation.\
+ --nopearson: Specifies the covariance matrix to be used for GED computation.\
  --nosave: This will tell the script NOT to save the final model or variables. \
  --save : This will save the state of the trained model to a .pth file and the necessary variables to a .npz file.
 This feature will also prompt the results to be written into the lfpnetlog.csv file.
 The file should have headers:
 ['date', 'day_code', 'region', 'model', 'basemodality','w', 'nbins','divfs', 'frequency_bands', 'batch_size', 'epochs', 'accuracy', 'touch accuracy', 'puff accuracy', 'filename']